RESOStandards/reso-certification-help/docs/providers.md

 <br />

-Each Summary Report contains two views, **Data Elements** and **Performance**, accessed from a dropdown at the top left of the report.
+The Summary Report offers two views, Data Elements and Performance, available via a dropdown in the top-left corner.

 <br />